Call for Art opens at noon on January 1, 2015

 • Art previously exhibited at the Festival will not be considered for the exhibition but may be considered for the Festival Store

 • Only electronic entries submitted via our online entry system will be accepted.
-Paper, email, CD, and all other forms of entry will be discarded.
-Do not under any circumstances send original art as your entry; you will be automatically disqualified from entry and your art will not be returned
+Paper, email, CD, and all other forms of entry will be discarded for any call except Short Film/Video.
+Do not under any circumstances send original art as your Visual, Installation, and Store entries; you will be automatically disqualified from entry and your art will not be returned

 • Any image with a watermark that obscures the image or identifies the artist will be rejected